scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 Critical systems that depend on complex software are open to many kinds of risk.
-Typical approaches to software security have mitigated this risk with static analysis.
+One typical approach to software security that mitigates this risk is static analysis.
 We are developing novel methods to manage software risk through supply chain intelligence, with a focus on open source software ecosystems.